Drammen: Climate

-Drammen has a humid continental climate (Dfb).
-Located at a sheltered location at the head of a narrow fjord branch of innermost Oslofjord, Drammen is among the warmest cities in Scandinavia in summer.
+Drammen has a humid continental climate (Dfb), characterized by fairly cold winters and mild summers.
+Located at a sheltered location in a valley at the head of a narrow fjord branch of innermost Oslofjord, Drammen is one of the warmest cities in Scandinavia in summer.
 The warmest month on record was July 2018 with mean 22.3 °C, average daily high 29.3 °C and 11 days with highs at or above 30 °C. The all-time high 35 °C was recorded August 3, 1982, and is a tie with the national high for the month.
 The September record high is the national record.
 The all-time low -28 °C was recorded in January 1987, which is the coldest month on record with mean -13.8 °C and average daily low -17.1 °C. In more recent years, December 2010 was almost as cold.
-The average date for first overnight freeze (low below 0 °C) in autumn is 13 October (1981-2010 average).
+The average date for first overnight freeze (low below 0 °C) in autumn is 13 October (1981–2010 average).
 The Drammen-Berskog weather station has been operating since 2004.
+The station is located about 5 km from the city centre, which is more influenced by the maritime climate of Drammensfjorden.
+As a result, the city centre tends to experience slightly milder winters and somewhat cooler summers compared to the station.
 An earlier weather station named Drammen-Marienlyst (3 m) operated from 1966 to 2003.

 Demographics

-Percentage Immigrants and Norwegian-born with immigrant parents in Drammen is 28 per cent, of which 25 per cent are Norwegian-born with immigrant parents.
+As of 2022, Immigrants and Norwegian-born with immigrant parents in Drammen is 29 per cent, of which 25 per cent are Norwegian-born with immigrant parents.

+As of 2022, immigrants of non-Western origin and their children enumerated 20,507 and made up an estimated 22% of Drammen's population.
+Immigrants of Western origin and their children enumerated 9,333 and made up an estimated 9% of Drammen's population.